Ireland

 Anemone hybrida

-Anemones belong to the same family as buttercups.
-With their elegant flowers on long, slender stems, they can brighten and enliven late summer and autumn beds.
-They stand out against the darker background of shrub groups and will also be grateful for their partial shade.
-The Czech Perennial Society chose autumn anemones as the perennial of the 2022 season.
+Anemones come from the same family as buttercups.
+With their elegant flowers on long slender stems, they can enliven and brighten up late summer and autumn flowerbeds.
+They stand out against the darker background of shrub groups and will also appreciate their partial shade.
+The Czech Perennial Association chose autumn anemones as the perennial of the season for 2022.
 They last 7 days in a vase.
-Andrea Atkinson is a delicate autumn anemone cultivar with white petals.
+Andrea Atkinson is a tender cultivar of autumn anemone with white petals.

 Sold Out